John McGiver: Career

-In the 1964–1965 television season, McGiver played the widower Walter Burnley, the head of the complaint department of a fictitious Los Angeles department store in the CBS sitcom Many Happy Returns.
+His most recognized film roles came in 1961–62 when he appeared in The Manchurian Candidate as the principled, incorruptible Senator Jordan, and as a wistful jewelry salesman in Breakfast at Tiffany's.
+McGiver later played the role of an unhinged religious fanatic, Mr. O'Daniel, in the 1969 film Midnight Cowboy and a small role in Lucille Ball's Mame.
 He was also in an episode of Gilligan's Island in 1966, "The Man With a Net".
 He also made one guest appearance on ABC's hit fantasy sitcom Bewitched.
-McGiver later played the role of an unhinged religious fanatic, Mr. O'Daniel, in the 1969 film Midnight Cowboy.

 Personal life

 McGiver was married to Ruth Schmigelsky from 1947 until his death; they had ten children: Brigit, Maria, Terry, Basil, Clare, Oliver, Ian, Clemens, Boris, and Cornelia.
 Boris, the ninth child in the McGivers' large family, followed in his father's footsteps, working as a professional actor in films and on television since 1987.

 Death

-McGiver, at age 61, died of a heart attack on September 9, 1975 at his home in West Fulton, New York.
+McGiver, at age 61, died of a heart attack on September 9, 1975, at his home in West Fulton, New York.
 His remains were cremated.